nfdz/Saved.ioPlusPlus/README.md

 ## TODO

 * Widget with favorite/list bookmarks.
-* Initial dialog about privacy and open source.
+* Replace warning intro slide with a privacy and open source one.

 ## 3rd party software